Paint

 - Create: Use

-paint:new_builder()to start building - Configure: Chain methods to set position, size, colors, and content
+paint.builder()to start building - Configure: Chain methods to set position, size, colors, and content

 - Build: Call

-- Remove: Call
+paint.show(id, true/false)to toggle visibility - Remove: Call

-paint:remove(id)when done
+paint.remove(id)when done

 Common Use Cases